D50000/What-The-Flexbox-D5000/README.md

 ```

 ## 6.Flexbox align-items
-Alignment and Centering with align-items.
+Alignment and Centering with align-items.According to the **cross axis**.
 ```
 .container {
 	align-items: flex-start | flex-end | center | baseline | stretch;